 There are two different approaches: one for the Mobile app and another one for the Web App.

-We will use ZXing (zebra crossing) is an open-source, multi-format 1D/2D barcode image processing library implemented in Java, with ports to other languages.
+We will use ZXing (zebra crossing) an open-source, multi-format 1D/2D barcode image processing library implemented in Java, with ports to other languages.
 One supported 2D format is the QR Code.

 This is the dependency we will use in the project: